rust-lang/reference/src/conditional-compilation.md

 };
 ```

+r[cfg.cfg_select.wildcard]
 A `_` can be used to write a configuration predicate that always evaluates to `true`.

+r[cfg.cfg_select.fallthrough]
+If none of the predicates evaluates to `true`, a compiler error is emitted.

+r[cfg.cfg_select.positions]
+The `cfg_select!` macro is accepted in the following macro expansion positions

+- items
+- statements
+- expression
+- impl items
+- trait impl items
+- trait items
+- foreign items

+r[cfg.cfg_select.well-formed]
+Each right-hand side must syntactically be valid expansion for the position that the macro is invoked in.

 [Testing]: attributes/testing.md
 [`--cfg`]: ../rustc/command-line-arguments.html#--cfg-configure-the-compilation-environment